LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 * Why did they pick this chart?
 * What was effective about the chart for them.
-* What changes do they think would make the chart even better.
+* What changes do they think would make the chart even better?

 Submitting Your Work
 --------------------